lyolayale/split-bill-frontend/README.md

 # Split the Bill - Frontend

-## Who needs good karma, when you can have awkard stares?
+**Who needs good karma, when you can have awkard stares?**
-###  Split the bill!
-Oversee your financial friendship.
+*Split the bill!
+Oversee your financial friendship*